-Coordinating and supporting the implementation of air-ground communications via the very high

-	frequency 8.33 kHz channel spacing, on behalf of the European Commission.
+Coordinating and supporting the implementation of air-ground communications via the very high frequency 8.33 kHz channel spacing, on behalf of the European Commission.

-	At EUROCONTROL, in our capacity as Network Manager (NM), we provides support to all stakeholders

-	involved in 8.33 kHz deployment (airspace users, service providers, industry, regulatory

-	organisations, etc.) on behalf of the European Commission (EC).
+At EUROCONTROL, in our capacity as Network Manager (NM), we provide support to all stakeholders involved in 8.33 kHz deployment (airspace users, service providers, industry, regulatory organisations, etc.) on behalf of the European Commission (EC).
 We give recommendations on:

 - institutional provisions,

 - deployment management,